Mangala Dosha

-Mangala Dosha (IAST: Maṅgala-doṣa), also known as Mangal Dosh because of schwa deletion, is a Hindu superstition prevalent in India.
+Mangala Dosha (IAST: Maṅgala-doṣa), also known as Mangal Dosh because of schwa deletion, is a Hindu superstition, prevalent in India.
 A person born under the influence of Mars (Mangala) as per Hindu astrology is said to have "mangala dosha" ("mars defect"); such a person is called a Mangalika (or Manglik).
 According to the superstition, the marriage between a Manglik and a non-Manglik is disastrous.

-People who believe in this superstition think that a Mangalik person will cause their non-manglik spouse's early death.
+People who believe in this superstition think that a Manglik person will cause their non-manglik spouse's early death.
 To prevent this disaster, the person may be married to a tree (such as banana or peepal), an animal, or an inanimate object.
 This mock marriage custom has different names depending on the "spouse" used in the ceremony; for example, if the person is married to a clay pot (kumbha), the ceremony is called "kumbh-vivah" ("wedding with a pot").
 It is believed that all the evil effects resulting from the Mangala Dosha befall on the mock "spouse": the person is thus freed from the consequences of being a Mangalik, and their subsequent marriage to a human is expected to be a happy one.
+According to one belief, if two mangliks marry each other, they cancel out each other's bad effects.